| 1.2

 house to appraise additional innovative technologies and testing

+methods.
 The WSU Energy House has been monitored since 2000.
 Collected

 monitoring data includes weather, temperature, humidity, CO2,